soundray/maper/README.md

 This downloads a mini-set of atlases with seven members and runs MAPER with one of the atlas images as the target.

-Simple invocation for a single image using the mini-atlas from the above example.
+Use the following to invoke MAPER for a single image using the mini-atlas from the above example.
 The image is assumed to be a T1-weighted 3D skullstripped MR, ie. every non-brain voxel is set to zero intensity, and the image file is stored in `~/testrun/mybrain-T1w.nii.gz`:
 ```